home-assistant-tutorials/09.toggle-card-lit/README.md

 of the prototype).

 I added the `hass` object to talk about it, but I commented it out.
-It would trigger the rendering process upon each update of it's values.
+It would trigger the rendering process for every change of an unrelated entity.
 We don't need it for the editor at all.
-So a very simple solution is not to observe it at all.
+The most simple solution is not to observe it.
 *Home Assistant* doesn't complain.

 On the other hand the `config` object is not shared between cards and we are